adityakurnias/adityakurnias/README.md

 <h1 align="center">
   Hi 👋!
-My name is Aditya and I'm a Frontend Developer, i'm from Bogor, Indonesia.
+My name is Aditya and I'm a Frontend Developer, i'm from Bogor, Indonesia
 </h1>

 ###